 Check out the scene as Ralph wakes up to find the kids went back to the mine, the camera starts to pull back as Bill and Pam wake up.
 In the background you see Culp grab his shoes to put them on, in the next shot, a close-up of Katt, in the background you see Culp's shoes already on, and he's jumping up!
 Who needs the suit for a quick change!!

 The shot of Ralph crashing while looking for the vertical shaft was an unused bit of footage shot for Here's Looking at You, Kid.
-You can tell the crash was shot on film, and doesn't match the clearer footage of Ralph crawling out of the brush.

 If the kids had a look at the top portion of the suit in this episode, don't you think at least one of them would have remembered it five episodes later when catching Ralph in it at the circus?